m2man/VIMCOUCRU/README.md

 - **Create_Naive_Pop**: Create susceptible population in the naive scenario

 ### Step 3: Create Susceptible population for Routine scenario
+**Update 24 Aug 2019**: Now you can choose the option **_portion_vaccinated_run_** run.
+If this is set to TRUE, the vaccinated people will portionally grow up (only some vaccinated people last year will be still alive in the next year).
+If this is set to FALSE, all vaccinated people in the last year will survive in the next year (no death)

 Create Susceptible population at each age in csv file in the Routine scenario.
 Routine scenario means only people at age 0 will receive vaccination.
 The portion of people that will be vaccinated is described in the vaccine coverage file from VIMC.
 The procedure of this step is to calculate number of vaccinated people in routine scenario firstly.
 Then find the remaining susceptible population.
 This will equal naive population (susceptible population when there is no vaccination) from [Step 2](#step-2-create-susceptible-population-for-naive-scenario) minus number of vaccinated people in routine scenario.

 **Input**
 - Vaccine coverage given by VIMC is stored in **_Data/Vaccine_Coverage/_** folder.
 - Naive population produced in [Step 2](#step-2-create-susceptible-population-for-naive-scenario) (stored in **_Generate/Susceptible_Population/_** folder).

 **Output**
-- **RoutinePop.csv** is produced in **_Generate/Susceptible_Population/_** folder.
+- **RoutinePop.csv**, indicating susceptible population, is produced in **_Generate/Susceptible_Population/_** folder.
+- **RoutineVac.csv**, indicating vaccinated population, is produced in **_Generate/Vaccinated_Population/_** folder.
 - Susceptible population for each country **RoutinePop_[ISO].csv** are produced in the subfoler **_Generate/Susceptible_Population/Countries_**.
 (If you choose the option to save seperately)
+- Vaccinated population for each country **RoutineVac_[ISO].csv** are produced in the subfoler **_Generate/Vaccinated_Population/Countries_**.
+(If you choose the option to save seperately)

 **Function**
 - **Create_Routine_Pop**: Create susceptible population in the routine scenario (after the vaccination)

 ### Step 4: Create Susceptible population for Campaign scenario
+**Update 24 Aug 2019**: Now you can choose the option **_portion_vaccinated_run_** run.
+If this is set to TRUE, the vaccinated people will portionally grow up (only some vaccinated people last year will be still alive in the next year).
+If this is set to FALSE, all vaccinated people in the last year will survive in the next year (no death)

 Create Susceptible population at each age in csv file in the Campaign scenario.
 Campaign scenario means they will conduct Routine vaccination first, then perform a massive vaccination for the remaining susceptible people in the selected age range (normally from age 0 to age 14).
 The portion of people that will be vaccinated is described in the vaccine coverage file from VIMC.
 The procedure of this step is to calculate number of vaccinated people in routine scenario firstly.
 Then find the remaining susceptible population and calculate the vaccinated people in the campaign scenario.
 Finally we will the total remaining susceptible people, which will equal naive population (susceptible population when there is no vaccination) from [Step 2](#step-2-create-susceptible-population-for-naive-scenario) minus number of vaccinated people found as above.

 **Input**